Site.pro

 5. Remember the visual aspect

 Early in a user's journey, a product's appearance has a significant impact.
+According to WebFX (2025), the design of a brand's website accounts for 94% of first impressions.
 Therefore, a UI/UX designer needs to have a strong aesthetic sense to make the design appealing.
 Mind the following aspects:

 • Choice of colours.
 There are various methods to use colours to make a user interface more appealing.
 Colours might be used to highlight specific elements.
 For example, you can use red to highlight buttons, pink to help tabs stand out, green to indicate the action was done successfully, and so on.
 Additionally, use colour to achieve consistency inside the UI.
 You can, for example, ensure that all buttons, icons, and menus have the same colour as it makes the interface more understandable.